itsramin/work-log/README.md

-# pomodoro
+# Worl-log

-A pomodoro app based on [pomofocus.io](https://pomofocus.io/) with react.
-User can
+A simple work log

+- in, out, leave options
-- change pomodoro and breaks time
+- import and export logs with xlsx
-- set short breaks interval
-- set timer start automatically
-- view reports in weekly and monthly tables
+- persian and english
-- edit reports

-You can find demo [here](https://itsramin.github.io/pomodoro/).
+You can find demo [here](https://itsramin.github.io/work-log/).